krasimir/stent/README.md

 ### `connect`

-`connect` is the short way to do `Machine.get` for retrieving one or many created machines.
+`connect` is the short way to do `Machine.get` and retrieving one or more created machines.

 ```js
 import { connect } from 'stent/helpers';